 - If you are not able to do an arrangement this way, for example you do not have access to email, then we can permit 1 or 2 people into the office to do the arrangement.
 The office is sterilised every day and visitors will be provided with hand sanitiser and will at no point be closer than 2m from any member of staff.

 - The coffin will be carried into the chapel before the mourners enter in order to protect all attending from unnecessary exposure.
 Once the bearers have left family and mourners will be invited into the chapel.

 - Unfortunately family will no longer be able to carry the coffin at this time.
 We appreciate this might be upsetting but the reasons are as follows:

 - We cannot allow family to carry with our staff as this would mean close physical proximity, well within 2m, for a prolonged period of time.

-- At the present time we are not able to offer viewings in our Chapel of Rest.
-Preparations for viewing involves prolonged contact between staff and the deceased and due to the fact that we cannot know the infectious status of any individual at this point we have been advised that it could present a hazard for both family and staff.
+- At the present time we are not able to offer open casket viewings in our Chapel of Rest for loved ones who have passed from, or tested positive for, the Coronavirus*.
+We are now providing closed casket viewings in these cases upon request.
+Preparations for open casket viewing involves prolonged contact between staff and the deceased and we have been advised that it could present a hazard for both family and staff.
 We will be reviewing this and other identified risks as we move forward and will make viewings available as soon as we can do so safely.